ICasualties.org

-created in May 2003 by Michael White, a software engineer from Stone Mountain, Georgia, to track casualties in the Afghanistan War and Iraq War.
+created in May 2003 by Michael White, a software engineer from Stone Mountain, Georgia, to track casualties in the War in Afghanistan, Iraq War, and Iran War.

 The website compiles information on casualties incurred by the Multi-National Force (MNF) in Iraq and the International Security Assistance Force in Afghanistan.
 The data is gathered from news reports and press releases from the U.S. Department of Defense, CENTCOM, the MNF, and the British Ministry of Defence.
 Since its inception, the project has grown in scope, and now also provides fatality counts for contractors, Iraqi security forces (since January 2005), and Iraqi civilians (since March 2005).